top of page

 Meet the Carvers!

-The ice used for the sculptures at the Downtown Dartmouth Ice Festival presented by the East Coast Credit Union is specially made for carving.
+The ice used for the sculptures at the East Coast Credit Union Ice Festival is specially made for carving.
 We source the ice from the amazing Ice Creation - the only producers of ice carving ice in the Atlantic region.
 The ice is frozen from bottom up to avoid cracks, creating a crystal-clear canvas for carving.
 They bring the ice to Downtown Dartmouth from Caraquet, N.B. in a freezer truck.
 This special ice requires talented carvers to turn the ice into masterpieces.
 Meet our carvers below.

 Patrick Brunet

-Richard Chiasson is a renowned ice artist based out of New Brunswick.
-He also happens to be the owner of Ice Création Glace, who provides the 300-pound ice blocks for the Festival.
-Richard is a chef by day as an instructor at the culinary school, CCNB Acadian Peninsula.
+Richard Chaisson is a renowned ice artist based out of New Brunswick.
+He also happens to be the owner of Ice Création Ltd, who provides the 300-pound ice blocks for the Festival.
+Richard is a chef by day as a recently retired instructor at the culinary school, CCNB Acadian Peninsula.
 Ice carving started as a hobby, and he now has decades of ice carving experience.
 Many of his ice carving tools, he has created himself by adapting other types of tools, often ones made for wood carving.
 His experience and knowledge are intriguing, and he never fails to impress.

 Darren Hudson

 Darren Hudson, 7-time World Champion Log Roller, and owner of the Timber Lounge.
 Enjoys carving as a way to satisfy creative desire.
 He has spent time with top carvers in the world but will be the first to admit he’s not one of them.
 While Darren doesn’t consider himself a top carver on the world stage, he still enjoys putting on a great show.
-This is Darren's 2nd time at the Downtown Dartmouth Ice Festival and his performance will not dissappoint!
+Darren’s performance will not disappoint!

 Chandana Kapila

 Meet Chandana Kapila.
 Originally from Sri Lanka, Chan made his way to Canada and is now a very successful chef!
 Chan is currently the Executive Sous Chef at The Port Pub & Bistro in Port Williams, Nova Scotia.
 He is magnificent in the kitchen and with carving!
-He creates masterpieces on more than just ice, most recently winning Best Display at Kentville's Soup Fest 2023 in support of the Community Soup Kitchen.
+He creates masterpieces on more than just ice, he won Best Display at Kentville's Soup Fest 2023 in support of the Community Soup Kitchen.
 Chan's creativity and attention to detail makes for a fascinating show.

 Joel Palmer